 Wearing a period cup isn’t some form of suffering you’ll have to endure on behalf of the planet.
 It’s easier than sorting your plastics and metals, and more comfortable than lugging a big bag of glass bottles to the recycling center.

 We know switching feels like a big step, and that’s why we’ve got a whole section of Intimina product reviews to give you an inside peek into life with a menstrual cup.
 Don’t take it from us!
-These ladies are proof that switching saves you dough while giving you a monthly boost of Eco-conscious confidence.
+These firsthand experiences show that switching saves you dough while giving you a monthly boost of eco-conscious confidence.

-Save those baby turtles and nab yourself a new BFF that’ll turn your period into an act of Eco-heroism.
+Save those baby turtles and nab yourself a new BFF—all while totally transforming your period for the better!

 Colleen began her sexual wellness career as a sex toy educator in manufacturing and retail.
 She has since branched out as a writer and marketer, covering all facets of sexual health and anatomy.
 At Intimina, she specializes in women’s medical care and health concerns, menstruation, sex and pregnancy, and birth control.
 Colleen frequently confers with top sex educators and intimate wellness experts to stay on top of the constantly changing sexual wellness space.